lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 ``filter_events``
 -----------------

-The :func:`~soxs.events.filter_events` function is used to filter event files on event position or energy, and make a new event file.
+The :func:`~soxs.events.tools.filter_events` function is used to filter event files on event position or energy, and make a new event file.
 This may be useful if you want to analyze a subset of the data only.
 To filter out events based on energy: